159th Fighter Wing: Overview

 The 159th Fighter Wing, nicknamed "The Bayou Militia," is an Air National Guard F-15C Eagle fighter unit located at NAS JRB New Orleans, Louisiana.
-The 159th Fighter Wing is tasked with providing air superiority over Louisiana and the Gulf Coast while supporting USNORTHCOM and NORAD (North American Aerospace Defense Command).
+The 159th Fighter Wing is tasked with providing air superiority over Louisiana and the Gulf Coast while supporting USNORTHCOM and NORAD.

 The title "Coonass Militia" was changed to "Cajun Militia" in 1992, and subsequently changed to "Bayou Militia" in the late 1990s.

 The LA ANG use Warning Area airspace over the Gulf of Mexico for most of their training.
 Supersonic flight, necessary for realistic training, is conducted away from the shoreline in a manner that does not disturb the public.
 Some forms of chaff, however, do interfere electronically with the Houston FAA ARTCC.

 159th Fighter Wing/Louisiana Air National Guard was awarded the "Outstanding Air National Guard Unit" in 2003.
 This award is given annually to the Air National Guard unit which meets or exceeds the criteria from the National Guard Bureau.